-The building of the Events Pavilion will take place between October 2018 and March 2019.
-We are seeking to appoint the builders by May 2018 after a robust procurement process has been undertaken.
+The building of the Events Pavilion will take place between October 2019 and February 2020.
+We are seeking to appoint the builders after April 2019 after a robust procurement process has been undertaken.

 The work will comprise the construction and installation of the Events Pavilion and associated works including installation of lighting.